ThinkPowerful/API-Automation/README.md

 4. Download the **Test Report** as Test Report.zip and extract the same.
 5. Find the latest test report and open it in Chrome browser.

+**Note: Build will always fail, and this is on purpose to showcase the failed test cases in the test report**

 # Steps and Prerequisites to run this Project locally:

 Java and Maven